wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 Amazon continues to offer traditional elastic load balancer service with auto-scaling groups of individual servers.
 The service is controlled using Chef specifications.

-The concern with clusters of traditional programs is <strong>sticky sessions</strong> which stay on a particular server instance until time-out, which can be several hours.
+The concern with clusters of executable programs is <strong>sticky sessions</strong> which stay on a particular server instance until time-out, which can be several hours.
 Meanwhile, that particular server instance cannot be downed for security updates, memory reclaimation, or whatever.
 In other words, it takes a long time to "bleed" instances of user sessions.
 This situation is caused by programs that was written to depend on the exchange of cookies in HTTP headers exchanged between client and server.
 With such an architecture, Load Balancers need to return a client to a specific server instance, and thus not "stateless".